D3lyth/milestone_project2/README.md

 - `#000000` has been used for primary text.
 - `#fffff` has been used for button text.
-- `#cd0ffc` has been used for instructional text, icons and ooter text.
+- `#cd0ffc` has been used for instructional text, icons and other text.
+- `#f3f3f3` has been used as a background colour as off-white is less harsh on the eyes and better for accessibility.

 I used [We Love Colours](https://www.welovecolors.com/) as inspiration to research a colour pallete, which although (other than the emojis themselves) doesn't have a lot of colour, I wanted to incoroprate a neon theme.